enzo-project/enzo-e/doc/source/devel/param.rst

 ------------------------------------------------------------------------------------------------

 The old approach encouraged a somewhat common programming-idiom, in which the configuration information of a primary :cpp:class:`!Method` subclass was accessed in a secondary location, by accessing the copy of the parameter-value stored as an attribute of the global :cpp:class:`!EnzoConfig` object.
-This secondary location is outside of the primary :cpp:class:`!Method` subclass; it could be within a different :cpp:class:`!Method` subclass, a :cpp:class:`!Compute` subclass, an :cpp:class:`!Initial` subclass, etc.
+This secondary location could be outside of the primary :cpp:class:`!Method` subclass; it might be within a different :cpp:class:`!Method` subclass, a :cpp:class:`!Compute` subclass, an :cpp:class:`!Initial` subclass, etc.

 Under the new approach, :cpp:class:`!EnzoConfig` will no longer hold a copy of each parameter-value, and this programming-idiom is no longer possible.
 We view this as a **feature** of the new-approach.

-There are 2 primary problems with this idiom:
+There are 2 primary problems with this "global" idiom:

 1. It makes refactoring of that parameter more difficult.

-2. It can lead to cases where you are trying to access parameter-values for :cpp:class:`!Method` subclasses (regardless of whether the subclass is being used in the simulation).
+2. It can lead to cases where you are trying to access parameter-values for :cpp:class:`!Method` subclasses regardless of whether the subclass is even being used in the simulation.

 Preferred alternatives to this idiom include either:

-1. introducing an accessor method to the primary :cpp:class:`!Method` subclass to directly query configuration-value that is stored as an attribute of that subclass
+1. Introducing an accessor method to the primary :cpp:class:`!Method` subclass to directly query the configuration-value that is stored as an attribute of that subclass
-2. alterinh the way in which the configuration value is specified and store it within a :cpp:class:`!Physics` class
+2. Altering the way in which the configuration value is specified and store it within a :cpp:class:`!Physics` class

 .. todo::